hyperledger/fabric-private-chaincode/fabric/README.md

 ## Patch and Build

-Clone fabric and checkout the 1.4 release.
+Clone fabric and checkout the 1.4.1 release.

-    $ git clone https://github.com/hyperledger/fabric.git $GOPATH/src/hyperledger/fabric
+    $ git clone --branch v1.4.1 https://github.com/hyperledger/fabric.git $GOPATH/src/github.com/hyperledger/fabric
-    $ cd $GOPATH/src/hyperledger/fabric
+    $ cd $GOPATH/src/github.com/hyperledger/fabric
-    $ git checkout release-1.4
     $ git am ../../hyperledger-labs/fabric-secure-chaincode/fabric/*.patch

 When building the peer  make sure fabric is your ``$GOPATH`` and you enable the plugin feature.
-Otherwise our custom validation plugins can not be loaded.
+Otherwise our custom validation plugins will (silently!) ignored by the peer, despite the settings in ``core.yaml``.

     $ GO_TAGS=pluginsenabled make peer

+For our sample scripts you will also have to build the orderer and configtxgen

+	$ make orderer configtxgen

+It is ok to also to build everything with ``make`` with absent (default) target and/or with ``GO_TAGS``.
+However, (a) make sure that peer _always_ is built with GO_TAGS and (b) if you build the default target be not surprised if unit tests fail ..

-To make your life easier we have prepared an example configuration and an auction demo.
-You can copy ``sgxconfig`` to your fabric directory and modify the sgx section in ``core.yaml`` accordingly.
-In particular, grep for all ``/path-to/fabric-secure-chaincode/`` and replace with the correct path.
+To make your life easier we have prepared an example configuration and an auction demo in ``sgxconfig``.
 Our example config contains the MSP for a simple consortium and a bunch of scripts to run the auction demo.

 ### Intel Attestation Service (IAS)